Duncan Sandys: Post-war parliamentary career

-He was elected to parliament once again at the 1950 general election for Streatham and, when the Conservatives regained power in 1951, he was appointed Minister of Supply.
+Sandys was elected to parliament once again at the 1950 general election for Streatham and, when the Conservatives regained power in 1951, he was appointed Minister of Supply.
 For most of his time in that role, his private secretary was Jack Charles.
 As Minister of Housing from 1954, he introduced the Clean Air Act and in 1955 introduced the green belts.

 He was appointed Minister of Defence in 1957 and quickly produced the 1957 Defence White Paper that proposed a radical shift in the Royal Air Force by ending the use of fighter aircraft in favour of missile technology.
 Though later ministers reversed the policy, the lost orders and cuts in research were responsible for several British aircraft manufacturers going out of business.
-As Minister of Defence he saw the rationalisation (i.e., merger) of much of the British military aircraft and engine industry.
+As Minister of Defence he saw the rationalisation (merger) of much of the British military aircraft and engine industry.

 Sandys continued as a minister at the Commonwealth Relations Office, later combining it with the Colonies Office, until the Conservative government lost power in 1964.
 In this role he was responsible for granting several colonies their independence and was involved in managing the British response to several conflicts involving the armed forces of the newly independent countries of East Africa.

 He remained in the shadow cabinet until 1966 when he was sacked by Edward Heath.
 He had strongly supported Ian Smith in the dispute over Rhodesia's Unilateral Declaration of Independence.
 He was not offered a post when the Conservatives won the 1970 general election, but instead served as leader of the United Kingdom delegation to the Council of Europe and Western European Union until 1972 when he announced his retirement.
-The next year he was made a Companion of Honour.
+The next year he was made a member of the Order of the Companions of Honour.

 In 1974 he retired from parliament and was awarded a life peerage on 2 May.
-As the title of Baron Sandys was already held by another family, he followed the example of George Brown and incorporated his first name in the title Baron Duncan-Sandys of the City of Westminster.
+As the title of Baron Sandys was already held by another family, he followed the example of George Brown and incorporated his first name in his title, changing his surname to Duncan-Sandys.
+He was created Baron Duncan-Sandys, of the City of Westminster, on 2 May 1974.

 He was an active early member of the Conservative Monday Club.

 Personal life

-In 1935, Duncan Sandys married Diana Churchill, daughter of the future prime minister Winston Churchill.
+In 1935, Sandys married Diana Churchill, daughter of the future prime minister Winston Churchill.
 They divorced in 1960.

 In 1962, he married Marie-Claire (née Schmitt), who had been previously married to Robert Hudson, 2nd Viscount Hudson.
-The marriage lasted until Sandys' death.
+The marriage lasted until Sandys's death.

 It has long been speculated that he may have been the 'headless man' whose identity was concealed during the scandalous divorce trial of Margaret Campbell, Duchess of Argyll, in 1963.

 Sandys died on 26 November 1987 at his home in London.
 He is buried in the churchyard of St Nicholas in Child Okeford, Dorset.
 His grave is marked by a horizontal white slab.

 Children

-From his first marriage, with Diana Churchill:
+From Sandys's first marriage, with Diana Churchill: